strapi/strapi/docs/3.x.x/en/cli/CLI.md

   Example: `strapi generate:plugin user` will create the plugin at `./plugins/user`.

-Please refer to the [plugins documentation](../plugins/development.md) to know more.
+Please refer to the [plugin develoment documentation](../plugin-development/quick-start.md) to know more.

 ***